 Considering a moss rock garden?
 You may be entering into the intriguing, highly creative, imaginative and even surreal “Garden of Bliss and Intellect.”
 Moss, Lichens, Ferns, Quillworts and Liverworts, Horsetail, are amongst some of the interesting plants which you can cultivate in this highly fascinating, educational and conversational garden!
 Here are lots of fun moss rock garden ideas and photos to get you started.

-Lichen Up Your Landscape And Make A Moss Rock Garden
+Lichen Up Your Landscape With These Moss Rock Garden Ideas

 A moss rock garden is one of the easiest no-budget gardens you will even consider.
 No doubt it will also be the best conversation piece in your landscape and yard!
 It will be a haven of peace, a retreat for meditation and prayer, an educational and entertaining “condensed nature walk” for your kids, philosophical conversation piece, or perhaps a quarry of edible lichens.
 The benefits for the ecosystem are many and a moss rock garden makes a beautiful interesting addition to your landscaping.

 Moss Rock Garden: A PRIMITIVE & ANCIENT WONDERLAND

 Like Alice in Wonderland, you are probably curious, as well you should be!
 Here are some fascinating lichen and moss facts that will capture your imagination and day-dreaming abilities right away:

 - Out of 20,000 species of Lichens, there are only two that are poisonous.
 Unlike fungi, lichens are fungi that form symbiotic relationships with bacteria.
 Thus it probably behooves them to be a bit more “social” than a fungus is required to be.
 There are only a few kingdoms of living things in all of creation.
 Animals, plants and fungus each have their own kingdom.
 In the Fungi Kingdom, the majority are poisonous with few edible.